walshie4/Blamer/README.md

 For a video walkthough go [here](http://youtu.be/IoeE5im7Lfo).

-###How to use with Activate Command
+###How to use with Activate Command and Activate Link
-**As of right now I can't get this to work due to permissions.
-I'll update this when I can**
+Thanks to Reddit user [qazaqazaqazaq](http://www.reddit.com/user/qazaqazaqazaq) for helping fix the issues for setup with Activate Command.

 * First download the latest source, and install Activate Command (and Activate Link if you would like to automate opening the blame.txt file) from Cydia.

 * Next place the downloaded script somewhere mobile user has read/write access.
-For simplicity in finding it I would suggest making a directory inside your `/var/mobile/` dir called Blamer.
+For simplicity in finding it I would suggest making a directory inside your `/usr/bin/` dir called Blamer.

 * After that open settings and go to the Activate Command panel.
-For the command enter `python [path-to-blamer-source]/blamer.py` so if you used `/var/mobile/` as suggested above your command would be `python /var/mobile/Blamer/blamer.py`
+For the command enter `python [path-to-blamer-source]/blamer.py` so if you used `/usr/bin/` as suggested above your command would be `python /usr/bin/Blamer/blamer.py`

+* If you would like to automate the opening of the `blame.txt` file install Cydia package `Activate Link` and use the URL `ifile:///var/mobile/Library/Logs/CrashReporter/blame.txt`

 ##Note
 * Everytime you sync your iDevice all the crash logs will be deleted